gggeek/db-3v4l/README.md

 ## Quick Start

-NB: if you have no bash shell interpreter on your host computer, look at the end of this document for alternative instructions
+NB: if you don't have a bash shell interpreter on your host computer, look at the end of this document for alternative instructions

 ### Installation